cws1989/software-updater/wiki/Overview.md

 ### 2.5.
 Block unauthorized access ###
 #### 2.5.1.
 Patches Catalog ####
 You can use the build tool to encrypt the [catalog](https://github.com/cws1989/software-updater/blob/master/wiki/PatchesCatalog.md) using pre-defined RSA private key.
-The public key and exponent should be pre-distributed to the [ClientSettings client settings file].
-For detail operation, please refer to [AdvancedTutorial#How_do_I_do_authentication_on_catalog.xml?
-Advanced Tutorial].
+The public key and exponent should be pre-distributed to the [client settings file](https://github.com/cws1989/software-updater/blob/master/wiki/ClientSettings.md).
+For detail operation, please refer to [Advanced Tutorial](https://github.com/cws1989/software-updater/blob/master/wiki/AdvancedTutorial.md#how-do-i-do-authentication-on-catalogxml).
 #### 2.5.2.
 Patch ####
 You can use the build tool to encrypt the patch using pre-defined AES key and IV and record them into the [catalog](https://github.com/cws1989/software-updater/blob/master/wiki/PatchesCatalog.md) .
-For detail operation, please refer to [AdvancedTutorial#How_do_I_encrypt_the_patch?
-Advanced Tutorial].
+For detail operation, please refer to [Advanced Tutorial](https://github.com/cws1989/software-updater/blob/master/wiki/AdvancedTutorial.md#how-do-i-encrypt-the-patch).

 ### 2.6.
 Minimize garbage files ###
 If you use the build tool to build a patch of specific version to another specific version, the updater will be able to remove no longer needed file from the software directory.